magiclen/url-prefix/README.md

 This crate can be used to create URL prefix strings by inputting a protocol, a domain, a port number and a path.

-## Why You Need This?
+## Why We Need This?

-Sometimes your web application is run on different protocols(HTTP/HTTPS) and domains.
+Sometimes our web applications are run on different protocols(HTTP/HTTPS) and domains.
 And it is boring to write some code like below to format a URL:

 ```rust
 let mut url_prefix = String::new();